Three Bathrooms: Related but Unique

 The bathrooms connect to the rest of the house through their color palettes and clean, simple finishes.
 To create the unifying quality I was after, all three baths have custom alder vanities and accents, white subway tile, and simple glass showers.
 The traditional tilework and simple finishes are the perfect backdrop for the more individual selections that make each bath unique.

 Of the three bathrooms in the house, this was the only one that had zero revisions from the design presentation to the finished room.
 Well, that’s not exactly true—we did end up selecting a new light; the one in the design spec was out of stock by the time we went to order it.
 But otherwise, this bathroom went from concept to reality with almost no changes.
-The black shower door and mirror details complement the black cabinets in the kitchen, and the warm alder vanities create a direct connection between the guest bath, kids’ bath, and master bath.
+The black shower door and mirror details complement the black cabinets in the kitchen, and the warm alder vanities create a direct connection between the guest bath, kids’ bath, and suite bath.
 White subway tile on the walls and 2-in. porcelain hex tiles on the floor are the perfect canvas for bolder finishes like the brass faucet, black-framed mirror, and black grids on the shower glass.

 - Shower tiles: Daltile, Rittenhouse Square